Research is finding that CBD oil, which is short for cannabidiol oil, offers users a number of positive effects.

 It should be noted that industrial hemp means that the plant itself cannot have more than 0.3 percent THC.
 Therefore, the final product supplies the healthful effects of CBD without also creating any of the psychoactive effects typically associated with medical marijuana.

-With ethanol extraction, the raw cannabis plant material is soaked in ethanol or a similar alcohol, such as moonshine, to pull the desired cannabinoids from it, after which the liquid is completely filtered out.
+With ethanol extraction, Kind seeds explains that the raw cannabis plant material is soaked in ethanol or a similar alcohol, such as moonshine, to pull the desired cannabinoids from it, after which the liquid is completely filtered out.
 This leaves behind CBD-rich oil that contains minimal amounts of THC, making it the perfect oil extraction for a high-quality CBD product.

 At this point, the CBD oil is ready for placement within an actual product.
 For instance, sometimes this hemp extract is placed in tinctures, where users consume it by placing a dropper of CBD oil under the tongue and letting the body absorb the cannabis oil from there.